-Because their range is so large, rattlesnakes are native to diverse habitats.
-There is no single ‘ideal habitat’ for a rattlesnake—although there are ideal habitats for each species.
+Because their range is so large, rattlers have diverse habitats.
+There is no single ‘ideal habitat’ for rattlesnakes, but there are ideal habitats for each species.
 Timber rattlesnakes like wooded areas, Prairie rattlesnakes like low foothills, and Mojave rattlesnakes like warm, dry conditions.

-During the winter, if it gets cold, rattlesnakes will brumate.
-This is like hibernation, where they stop moving and stop eating.
-Rock dens make perfect rattlesnake locations for the winter.
+During the winter, when it gets cold, rattlesnakes will brumate.
+This is like hibernation, where they stop moving and eating.
+Rock dens make ideal places to shelter for the winter.

-Where the winter is harsh enough that the ground freezes over and they can’t burrow in order to find shelter, rattlesnakes will die.
-This means they can’t go further north than southern Canada.
+Where the winter is so harsh that the ground freezes over and they can’t burrow in order to find shelter, rattlesnakes will die.
+This means rattlers can’t live further north than southern Canada.

 Where Are Rattlesnakes Found in America?

 Rattlesnakes can be found in almost every U.S. state.
-However, the rattlesnake that you find in Alabama is likely a different species to the one you would find in California.
-The list below details exactly which snake species are found in each U.S. state.
+However, the rattlesnake that you find in Alabama is likely to be a different species to the one you would find in California.

 Eastern diamondbacks can be found in the southernmost part of Alabama.
 But that doesn’t mean you won’t find rattlesnakes further north, too.

 Timber rattlesnakes are common throughout the state, apart from the southern coastal plain.
 They live in every part of the state, including in and around Birmingham and Montgomery.
-They especially like forested areas.
+They thrive in forested areas.

-Another common snake is the pygmy rattlesnake.
-As they only grow to two feet long, you might mistake them for a juvenile of a different species.
+Another common snake is the pygmy rattlesnake, which only grows to two feet long.
 These live all across the state, with the Tennessee River as a rough northern border for their range.

-You used to find eastern massasaugas here.
-But they are much less common than they used to be.
+You used to find eastern massasaugas in Alabama, but they are much less common than they used to be.

 Alaska isn’t ideal rattlesnake terrain.
-The state is too far north for them to survive the winter, because the ground freezes over.
-Any snake that got this far north would freeze to death in the winter.
+The state is too far north for them to survive the bitterly cold winters, because the ground freezes over.
+Any snake that got this far north would freeze to death during the winter.

 Arizona is home to more rattlesnake species than any other U.S. state.
 Some of these species are spread across the whole west coast.
-Others are practically unique to Arizona.
-Others still primarily live in Mexico, but with a small population in Arizona’s south-eastern counties.
+Others are almost unique to Arizona.

 Why are there so many rattlesnakes in Arizona?
-Because of the state’s unique habitats.
-From the Mojave Desert in the west, to the 210 mountain ranges the state boasts, there’s somewhere for almost every rattlesnake species to live.
+It’s because of the state’s unique habitats.
+From the Mojave Desert in the west, to the 210 mountain ranges, the state has somewhere for almost every species to live.